Caltech-IPAC/rapid/docs/source/dev/notes.rst

 The following shows commands to launch an instance of the RAPID pipeline as AWS Batch job.
 The to-be-run Docker container rapid_science_pipeline:1.0 has /code built in, so there is no need to mount an external volume for /code.
-Since this Docker image has a built-in ENTRYPOINT, you must override it  with the ``--entrypoint bash`` option (and do not put ``bash`` at the end of the command).
+Since this Docker image contains the ENTRYPOINT instruction, you must override it  with the ``--entrypoint bash`` option (and do not put ``bash`` at the end of the command).

 .. code-block::